thuanvoit/Hashy-README/README.md

 Experience with DHT with kademlia library in Python 3.

+A distributed hash table (DHT) is a decentralized storage system that provides lookup and storage schemes similar to a hash table, storing key-value pairs.
+Each node in a DHT is responsible for keys along with the mapped values.

 ## Requirements

 -   Tested on Mac OS only, this can be run on Linux and Window system with some modification.